 Note: The pictures are taken sometimes with Zuiko 7-14mm f2.8, sometimes Zuiko 12-40mm, f2.8.

-“My name is Bogdan Timiras, I am sixty-three years old and a passionate amateur photographer.
-A have been taking pictures since I was in the 6th grade.
-Half of my life I lived in Romania and half of my life in Sweden.
-För about one year ago I sold all my Canon equipment and bought Olympus Omd1 mark 2.
-Since then I am still discovering my Olympus camera and rediscover myself through different projects.
-Chernobyl is one of them.”
+“My name is Bogdan Timiras, I am sixty-five years old and a passionate amateur photographer.
+I have been taking pictures since I was in the 6th grade.
+For half of my life I lived in Romania, and the other half in Sweden.